Dental Implants by Paul Krause Dental in Omaha

 - Trauma to the mouth, teeth, and/or gums

 - Congenital defects

 Tooth loss can cause difficulties with chewing, which can lead to changes in eating habits and health problems such as malnutrition.
 The loss of one or more teeth can also make people feel self-conscious about the way they look or speak.
 Dental implants offer a permanent solution to tooth loss that both looks and feels natural.

-Procedural advancements, including the development of narrower ìminiî implants, mean that more people than ever before are finding themselves candidates for implantation.
-Candidacy for implantation varies, meaning that Dr Krause or Dr Patil-Hoffman will determine if you are a candidate or if you should opt for an alternative restoration.
+Procedural advancements, including the development of narrower implants, mean that more people than ever before are finding themselves candidates for implantation.
+Candidacy for implantation varies, meaning that Dr. Krause or another doctor at Paul Krause Dental Omaha will determine if you are a candidate or if you should opt for an alternative restoration.